What is Cash Flow Forecasting?

 If you use an Excel model for cash forecasting, review the spreadsheet to ensure that your cash flow formulas and assumptions are correct.
 Document your model assumptions.

 Cash forecasting software integrates with your ERP system or accounting software, lets you access real-time cash forecasts compared to budgets, produces timely and accurate cash forecasting automation, and may include an audit trail.
-It’s a streamlined software solution that reduces time-consuming tasks.

 Note that government entities use a different accounting method and cash flow forecasting model.
-For forecasting cash flow, consider using a cash flow forecasting Excel template designed for government use instead.
+For forecasting of cash flow, consider using a cash flow forecasting Excel template designed for government use instead.

 Steps in the business cash forecasting process are: